 Fredrik: If you’re a company, start small, then expand.
 Researchers love big scopes, so try to reach that eventually.

 If you’re starting off with bug bounty hunting, don’t give up too soon.
 It takes time and practice to get into this, but it’s not impossible.
 Anyone can do it.
 Really.
 It’s just problem-solving.

 Did you like the highlights of this episode?
 Check out the full episode in the web player.
-It’s also available on Spotify, Apple Podcasts, Google Podcasts or another preferred podcast platform.
+The full episode is also available with video over on Detectify Resources.

 Keeping up with the fast-pace of web security is a challenge if you are only relying on standard CVE libraries and annual security checks.
 Detectify works with some of the best ethical hackers in the world to deliver security research and modules from the forefront of security, so you can stay on top of emerging threats.
 Interested in giving Detectify a go?
 Start your 14-day free trial today.